ArchiDAO/ArchiDAONFT/README.md

 # Security Features
 **FULL**
 - Burn - How do we burn NFTs from hacked accounts- needs control structure implemented in the contract.
+- could we have a metadata backup function ?
 - Mirror NFTs from Hacked Accounts then burn the originator-  under certain conditions